codefresh-io/docs.codefresh.io/_docs/promotions/promotion-components.md

   </tr>

   <tr>
-    <td colspan="4"><strong>Core entities</strong><br><em>These entities define the structure of your deployment.<br>Core entities support standard and traditional promotion flows, allowing you to trigger promotions that cover typical deployment scenarios for most organizations.
-You can initiate manual promotions between two environments using [drag-and-drop and other options]({{site.baseurl}}/docs/promotions/trigger-promotions/#manual-promotion-triggers-quick-reference).</em></td>
+    <td colspan="4"><strong>Core entities</strong><br><em>These entities define the structure of your deployment.<br>Core entities support standard promotion flows, allowing you to trigger promotions that cover typical deployment scenarios.
+See <a href="https://codefresh.io/docs/docs/deployments/gitops/create-application/"> You can initiate manual promotions between two environments using [drag-and-drop and other options]({{site.baseurl}}/docs/promotions/trigger-promotions/#manual-promotion-triggers-quick-reference).</em></td>
   </tr>
       <td><strong>Applications (Required)</strong></td>
     <td>Applications are the core units around which promotions revolve.
 Each Argo CD application  can be promoted individually or as part of a product.</td>